buttonpushertv/buttonpusherTTRPG/99-Templates/Handlebars-JSON/Religions-FMG-JSON Handlebars Template.md

 %% GENERAL NOTES GO HERE - free-form text or images %%

 ### Zones/Regions/Neighborhoods
-Below are any notable zones or regions within `=this.cultureName`
+Below are any notable zones or regions within `=this.religionName`

 %% Zones & regions are any areas that need to be defined.
 See Points of Interest below as another place to add specific locations that are noteworthy.
 You can identify Zones/Regions in the properties above (metadata is searchable/indexable).
 And you can add specific info about any of them below.
 Use '[!note]- {Zone/Region name}' to place each one in it's own callout. %%